butcherman/Tech_Bench_Installer/src/Ubuntu_Server/Instructions.md

 ***Note:***  Leave the files in zipped format.
 They will be extraced by the installation script.

+If you wish, you can copy and paste the command below to use curl to download the script directly from Github

+    curl-s https://raw.githubusercontent.com/butcherman/Tech_Bench_Installer/master/src/Ubuntu_Server/install.sh -o install.sh

 Navigate to the folder containing the installation script.
 To completely automate the process and have the script take care of all prerequisites, run the following commands:

     sudo chmod +x install.sh
     sudo ./install.sh

 If your Ubuntu installation is not a standard default installation, you can run the installer with the `-m` or `--manual` arguments.
 If you chose to run the installer this way, the installer will fail if any prerequisites are not met.

 During the installation process, the following information will be required: